Boris-Em/BEMSimpleLineGraph/README.md

 <p align="center"><img src="http://img838.imageshack.us/img838/9329/tz01.png"/></p>

 <p align="center">
-On the left, <i> numberOfGapsBetweenLabels </i> returns 0, on the middle it returns 1 and on the right it returns the number of points in the graph.
+On the left, `numberOfGapsBetweenLabels` returns 0, on the middle it returns 1 and on the right it returns the number of points in the graph.
 </p>

 ### Properties